EVerest/EVerest/docs/tutorials/how_to_devcontainer/index.rst

     A more detailed documentation of the tool is coming soon.

-The Everest's development tool is a command-line tool that helps you to manage your Everest workspace.
+The Everest's development tool is a command-line tool that helps you to manage your EVerest workspace.
 You can use it to clone repositories and start/stop services.

 .. _docker: https://docs.docker.com/engine/install/#server